 SR 139 (Harper Angel)(+)(Adopted) Simple resolution celebrating the 100th anniversary of the ratification of the 19th Amendment to the United States Constitution.
-BILLS AND RESOLUTIONS FOR WHICH KRC HAS TAKEN NO POSITION House Bills HB 3 (McCoy)(S. Judiciary) Would lift the statute of limitations for certain lawsuits where comparative fault is an issue, extend the statute of limitations for one year for plaintiffs who submit claims regarding long-term-care facilities to an evaluation process, and exempt passive investors from liability in claims against long-term-care facilities.
+BILLS AND RESOLUTIONS FOR WHICH KRC HAS TAKEN NO POSITION House Bills HB 3 (McCoy)(H. Judiciary) Would lift the statute of limitations for certain lawsuits where comparative fault is an issue, extend the statute of limitations for one year for plaintiffs who submit claims regarding long-term-care facilities to an evaluation process, and exempt passive investors from liability in claims against long-term-care facilities.
 HB 9 (Scott and others) (H. Ed) Would require African history instruction in certain middle and high school world history and civilization courses.
 HB 19 (Rowland and others) (H. State Govt)(posted) Would adopt year-round daylight-saving time in the state of Kentucky if authorized by the United States Congress.
-HB 22 (Riley and others)(S. H&W) Would prohibit corporal punishment as a form of discipline in schools.
+HB 22 (Riley and others)(S. Ed) Would prohibit corporal punishment as a form of discipline in schools.
 HB 25 (Scott and others)(H. Ed) Would amend statutes to eliminate charter school authorization.
 HB 27 (Bratcher and others)(S. State Local Govt) Would name and designate as the official pets of Kentucky domestic cats and dogs that reside in or have been adopted from Kentucky animal shelters or rescue organizations.
 HB 30 (Raymond)(H. Ed) Would expand definition of bullying to include non-school sponsored events and cyberbullying.
 HB 31 (Booker)(H. Judiciary) Would repeal concealed carry of weapons without a license.
-HB 32 (J. Miller and Moser)(S. Rules) Would extend tobacco tax to include vaping products.
-Senate Committee Substitute only covers vaping products, and eliminates a floor tax, lowering the anticipated revenue from the extension of the tax.
+HB 32 (J. Miller and Moser)(S. A&R) Would extend tobacco tax to include vaping products.
 HB 41 (Raymond, Flood)(H. Ed) Would require full-day kindergarten programs.